ChrstphrHll/npc_gen/students/Nycola Eroan.md

 ---
 ### Description
 - 1st year Dragonborn Bard in Elkenval
-- long spines, Amber eyes, and copper skin
+- short spines, Amber eyes, and copper skin
 - Is Frank and Cruel, and has Creativity as their ideal

 ### Organizations